divya-gh/Interactive-Climate-Change-Dashboard/README.md

 - __Demographic Table :__
     - When a country on the map is clicked or selected from the dropdown menu, the demographic table will also update with country specific information.

-- __Charts:__
+- __Charts:__  Built with leaflet.js, Plotly.js and D3.js
-    - Once a country is chosen from the dropdown or map, it will render new charts that display information specific to that country.
+Once a country is chosen from the dropdown or map, it will render new charts that display information specific to that country.
-    - Charts are built with leaflet.js, Plotly.js and D3.js

    - __Warming Stripes chart:__
         - Built with Ploty.js , is a special kind of chart that is used as a country header that shows the increase and decrease of the temperatures by color.